SwampThingPaul/River_eflows/Code_of_Conduct.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+ * Publishing or providing others' data including but not limited to field notes, analytical results, QA/QC data, spreadsheets or code, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting